 (WAUPACA, WI) APRIL.
-25, 2017 — Waupaca Foundry, a Hitachi Metals group company, has been honored with two distinctions by the American Foundry Society's (AFS).
+25, 2017 — Waupaca Foundry, has been honored with two distinctions by the American Foundry Society's (AFS).
 At the 121st Metalcasting Congress, it will receive the Divisional Plant Engineering Award for core room expansion improvements at two gray iron foundries located in Waupaca, Wisconsin.
 Additionally, the iron casting supplier earned Best In Class for a ductile iron suspension casting converted from aluminum that achieved one of the Detroit Big Three's lightweighting objectives for a major automotive platform.
 These awards are representative of Waupaca Foundry's commitment to manufacturing innovation and a longstanding culture of continuous improvement.

 Waupaca Foundry earns Plant Engineering Award